kabousvlieg/octopress/source/do-178-preview/index.markdown

 \\
 \text{Level E} & \text{No effect} & \text{Does not affect operational capability} & 0
 \end{array}
- %]]&gt;</script>
+$$

-<p>There is very little data on the amount of additional effort that each level requires, with some sources claiming only an <a href="http://www.highrely.com/whitepapers.php">increase of 75% to 150%</a>, and others claiming a <a href="http://www.cs.york.ac.uk/hise/safety-critical-archive/2009/0738.html">1000% increase in costs</a>.
-It depends on various factors off course, such as the experience of the team, complexity of the software, software development lifecycle etc. But a relative measure of the increase in workload can be gauged from the increasing objectives to be met for each criticality level.   </p>
+There is very little data on the amount of additional effort that each level requires, with some sources claiming only an [increase of 75% to 150%](http://www.highrely.com/whitepapers.php), and others claiming a [1000% increase in costs](http://www.cs.york.ac.uk/hise/safety-critical-archive/2009/0738.html).
+It depends on various factors off course, such as the experience of the team, complexity of the software, software development lifecycle etc. But a relative measure of the increase in workload can be gauged from the increasing objectives to be met for each criticality level.

 <h2>List of deliverables to be completed</h2>
-<p>Since DO-178B is a software quality assurance standard, not a software development standard, it does not impose any restrictions or considerations on how software is to be developed.</p>
+Since DO-178B is a software quality assurance standard, not a software development standard, it does not impose any restrictions or considerations on how software is to be developed.

-<p>It does however require the following list of deliverables, with the requirements for each depending on the criticality level chosen (click on each deliverable for a description):  </p>
+It does however require the following list of deliverables, with the requirements for each depending on the criticality level chosen (click on each deliverable for a description):

 <html>
 <head>